awsdocs/amazon-sagemaker-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Restrict Access to Workforce Types for Ground Truth Labeling Jobs and Amazon A2I Human Review Workflows<a name="sagemaker-condition-keys-labeling"></a>

 Amazon SageMaker Ground Truth and Amazon Augmented AI work teams fall into one of three [workforce types](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-workforce-management.html): public \(with Amazon Mechanical Turk\), private, and vendor\.
-To restrict IAM user access to a specific work team using one of these types or the work team ARN, use the `sagemaker:WorkteamType` and/or the `sagemaker:WorkteamArn` condition keys\.
+To restrict user access to a specific work team using one of these types or the work team ARN, use the `sagemaker:WorkteamType` and/or the `sagemaker:WorkteamArn` condition keys\.
 For the `sagemaker:WorkteamType` condition key, use [string condition operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_String)\.
 For the `sagemaker:WorkteamArn` condition key, use [Amazon Resource Name \(ARN\) condition operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_ARN)\.
 If the user attempts to create a labeling job with a restricted work team, SageMaker returns an access denied error\.

 The policies below demonstrate different ways to use the `sagemaker:WorkteamType` and `sagemaker:WorkteamArn` condition keys with appropriate condition operators and valid condition values\.